csharpfritz/csharp_with_csharpfritz/sessions/Season-02/0204-ApiPartOne/README.md

 ## Agenda

-- New API project templatea
+- New API project template
 - Simplest API with middleware
 - EVEN simpler API with middleware and C# 9 top-level programs
 - Model Binding